dgraph-io/dgraph/wiki/content/clients/csharp.md

 ### Running a Query

 You can run a query by calling `Transaction.Query(string)`.
-You will need to pass in a GraphQL+- query string.
+You will need to pass in a DQL query string.
 If you want to pass an additional map of any variables that you might want to set in the query, call `Transaction.QueryWithVars(string, Dictionary<string,string>)` with the variables dictionary as the second argument.